Are you looking for salon marketing and advertising ideas to grow your salon business?

 I guess you’re not surprised to see social media as one of the salon marketing strategies in this list.

-However, you can easily spend a lot of time on social media without it really generating you any new clients.
-You need to define your salon’s social media strategy and execute consistently against it to be successful.
+However, you can easily spend a lot of time on social media without generating new clients.
+To be successful with social media, you need a strategy, and you need to execute that strategy consistently.

 Like it or not.